 We use a diagram like this as a tool for explaining the order Maslow thinks of our needs take, or, what takes priority over what.

 Maslow thought that before we will want to work on higher needs, our lower needs must be adequately satisfied first.

 You don’t know how happy I was when I came across this theory.
 Suddenly, I understood why certain things might be more challenging for me.
 I could stop beating myself up for my failures and instead focus my efforts on giving myself what I needed… what was missing in my life.

 As I work my way up the pyramid, I will try and explain each level and my takeaways for each level.
 I will try and explain why someone who doesn’t have their needs met in each area, might feel unmotivated.

 I hope that Maslow’s theory can bring you some of the self-understanding it brought me.

 Maslow thinks our physiological needs are our most basic.
 These include our need for:

 When our bodies and cells don’t get what they need at this level, it’s hard to focus on anything else.
 We shouldn’t expect a homeless man to think abundantly.
 And can’t we understand why kids who go to school hungry have a harder time paying attention in class?

 The takeaway: whatever is our most urgent need will always be our main focus.
 Needs not met, will call our attention away from higher goals we may be pursuing.

-According to Maslow, once a person’s physiological needs are relatively satisfied, their safety needs take precedence and become the reason they do most things (what motivates them).
+According to Maslow, once a person’s physiological needs are relatively satisfied, safety and security needs take precedence and become the reason they do most things (what motivates them).
 These are safety and security needs we all need to fill: